Security Engineering for ISO 21434: ISO 21434 at a Glance

 \paragraph{Part 15.} This part details the requirements for distributed cybersecurity activities.
 The main objective of these requirements is to define the interactions, dependencies, and responsibilities between customers and suppliers for cybersecurity activities.

-Section~\ref{sec:roadmap} describes our approach and how our approach can help to achieve the objectives of Parts 8, 9 and 10 in an automated fashion.
+Section~\ref{sec:roadmap} describes the proposed approach and how this approach can help to achieve the objectives of Parts 8, 9 and 10 in an automated fashion.
 ISO 21434 has several appendixes that illustrate how the ISO 21434 could be used in practice.
-Section~\ref{sec:approach-by-example} illustrates our approach using the running example in the ISO 21434, Annex G. This running example is described in Section~\ref{sec:running-example}.
+Section~\ref{sec:approach-by-example} illustrates the proposed approach using the running example in the ISO 21434, Annex G. This running example is described in Section~\ref{sec:running-example}.